genie-tooling/genie-tooling/docs/guides/configuration.md

 ## Simplified Configuration with `FeatureSettings`

-The recommended way to start configuring Genie is by using the `features` attribute of `MiddlewareConfig`. `FeatureSettings` provides high-level toggles and default choices for major components like LLM providers, RAG components, caching, tool lookup, observability, HITL, token usage, guardrails, prompt system, conversation state, and distributed task queues.
+The recommended way to start configuring Genie is by using the `features` attribute of `MiddlewareConfig`. `FeatureSettings` provides high-level toggles and default choices for major components like LLM providers, RAG components, caching, tool lookup, logging adapter, observability, HITL, token usage, guardrails, prompt system, conversation state, and distributed task queues.

 ```python
 from genie_tooling.config.models import MiddlewareConfig